 Watching for your natural symptoms of ovulation can help you get pregnant because they reveal the most fertile time of the month.
 Yes, you can get pregnant at other times during your cycle (we all know women who have!), but your chances of pregnancy are increased if you focus on certain times of the month.

-3 Signs of Ovulation
+Are You Ovulating?
+3 Physical Signs of Ovulation

 This is the hardest-to-spot sign of ovulation; you might need to practice finding the cervical positions that indicate optimal fertility.
 You cervix prepares for pregnancy every month by becoming soft and “mushy”, rising a little higher, and opening up.
 Increasing estrogen levels cause the cervix to change angle as well, and to emit fertile cervical fluid.

 To determine if your cervical position is indicating ovulation, you need to become familiar with your body.
 Before you know it, you’ll be able to physically feel when your body is fertile and ready for pregnancy.

 For easier, less messy, and perhaps more effective ways to predict ovulation, read Ovulation Predictor Kits — The Best Way to Tell When You’re Ovulating.